In case you didn’t know, mindful meetings are growing in popularity.

-Karen Shackman is the founder of Shackman Associates New York, a New York destination management and event services company.
-In this Shakedown, Shackman discusses why mindful meetings are on the rise and how meeting planners can easily incorporate this trend to create a zen-filled meeting experience for attendees.
+In this Shakedown, Karen Shackman, founder of Shackman Associates New York, fills us in on why mindful meetings are on the rise and how meeting planners can easily incorporate this trend to create a zen-filled meeting experience for attendees.

 Why do you think mindful meetings have become such a big trend in the industry?